 Because XSLT and XQuery documents are frequently long and complex, it can be difficult to identify the source of unintended output.
 For targeted debugging, back-mapping makes it easy to immediately correlate output elements to source nodes and instructions.

-With back-mapping enabled, XSLT transformations and XQuery executions are carried out so that the result document can be mapped back on to the originating XSLT+XML or XQuery+XML documents.
+With back-mapping enabled in the XML Editor, XSLT transformations and XQuery executions are carried out so that the result document can be mapped back on to the originating XSLT+XML or XQuery+XML documents.
 When you click on a node in the result document, the XSLT instruction and the XML source data that generated that particular result node will be highlighted.